nextpyp/pyp/docs/install/install-web.rst

     First, create the folder where ``nextPYP`` will be installed.
     The location can be anywhere you have write access and also has lots of free space available.
-    You'll probably want at least one terrabyte to start.
+    You'll probably want at least one terabyte to start.
 Assuming you have a generous storage quota in your home folder, try ``~/nextPYP``:

     .. code-block:: bash